Australia–United Kingdom relations: Military

 The two countries have a long history of close collaboration in military affairs.
 In modern times they are members of the AUSCANNZUKUS security cooperation including the Five Eyes intelligence-sharing alliance with the US, Canada and New Zealand, and the Five Power Defence Arrangements with Malaysia, Singapore and New Zealand.
 They also collaborate in ad hoc groupings like Combined Task Force 151 to counter piracy off Somalia, and the search for Malaysia Airlines Flight 370 in 2014.
 Australia shared the British honours system until 1975, and so four Australians were awarded the Victoria Cross in the Vietnam War despite Britain not participating.
 Australia created its own VC in 1991, made from the same block of metal as the British ones.

-On 15 September 2021, the leaders of the U.S., the UK and Australia announced AUKUS a trilateral security pact for the Indo-Pacific region that will "promote deeper information and technology sharing" and "foster deeper integration of security and defense-related science, technology, industrial bases, and supply chains".
-The pact "will significantly deepen cooperation on a range of security and defense capabilities" including "to support Australia in acquiring nuclear-powered submarines for the Royal Australian Navy".
+On 15 September 2021, the leaders of the U.S., the UK and Australia announced AUKUS a trilateral security partnership for the Indo-Pacific region that will "promote deeper information and technology sharing" and "foster deeper integration of security and defense-related science, technology, industrial bases, and supply chains".
+The partnership "will significantly deepen cooperation on a range of security and defense capabilities" including "to support Australia in acquiring nuclear-powered submarines for the Royal Australian Navy".
+The long-term strategic goal is to help neutralize Chinese military expansion to the South.
+China has denounced the agreement as "extremely irresponsible".

+In March 2023, AUKUS announced a new class of nuclear-powered submarine would be built SSN-AUKUS based on a United Kingdom's submarine design that will incorporate technology from all three nations, including cutting edge US submarine technologies.
+The SSN-AUKUS class will be built and operated by both the UK and Australia.

+The two countries signed a defence and security cooperation agreement on 21 March 2024.